How to Support Someone Going Through a Tough Time: A Comprehensive Guide

 Offering specific help is often more effective than general offers of assistance.
 People in distress might struggle to articulate what they need, so being specific in your offer can make it easier for them to accept support.

-See also 30 Funny Responses to "Honey, I'm Home"
+See also 30 Responses to Unfounded Allegations

 Types of Practical Help: